kallaway/100-days-of-code/r2-html-log.md

 **R2D2, January 7th, 2021**
 Completed section 6 of the Web Developer Bootcamp 2021, covering the very basics of CSS.
 Did a couple exercises and practiced a little bit with styling a simple page.

+**R2D3, January 10th, 2021**
+Went through the Section 7 of the course, refreshing my knowledge about CSS Selectors and practicing a bit with a fun little site.
+Went through half the lesson.